 Today I’m going to tell you about the embarrassing and terrifying tale of my very first life policy.
 I made a major rookie mistake back then; if anything had happened to me, I would have left my daughter a real can of worms.

 I had just received a new job complete with a salary and great benefits that allowed me to purchase a life insurance policy using a discount available to me through my new workplace.
 I felt great!
 I knew I was making the necessary preparations, bolstering my family against the worst case scenario.
 I proudly named my one year old baby as the beneficiary of the policy–big mistake.
+Find the Best Life Insurance Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 Why You Shouldn’t Name a Minor as the Beneficiary of Your Life Insurance Policy